TeamGloomy/TeamGloomy.github.io/pages/mydoc/mydoc_skr_1.4_connected_sbc.md

 ## Overview

-The SKR 1.3 is an LPC1768 based board.
+The SKR 1.4 is an LPC1768 based board and the v1.4T is an LPC1769 based board.
+They have the same pinout etc, only the MCU (micro controller unit) is different.
+All tasks are applicable to both the SKR v1.4 and SKR v1.4T.

 ## Firmware File